Hypfer/Valetudo/docs/_pages/integrations/openhab-integration.md

 wasn't able to find a proper way to filter it out (see [forum thread](https://community.openhab.org/t/log-filtering-still-not-working-after-following-other-topics-here/121192)).

-A simple workaround instead is to serve the image over HTTP and use a rule to refresh it at an interval.
+A simple workaround instead is to serve the image as base64-encoded string over HTTP and use a rule to refresh it at an interval.

-1. Set up ICBINV and take note of the map HTTP URL
+1. Set up ICBINV and take note of the map's base64 HTTP URL `http://host:port/api/map/base64`
 2. Go to Settings → Items and create a new item
 3. Set the name to `YourVacuumMainItemName_MapURL`, label to whatever you want, type to Image, semantic class to Point, parent groups to your vacuum's main item